f5devcentral/f5-agility-labs-sslviz/docs/class1/module1/lab08.rst

    policy can be modified directly.

 .. warning::
-   If the per-request policy is modifed directly (outside of the SSLO Guide Configuration UI), the SSLO UI can no longer be used afterwards without losing your direct per-request policy modifications.
+   In a production environment, additional policy customization is possible manually outside of guided configuration, but strong caution should be taken.
+   If the per-request policy is modified directly, any future guided configuration changes will overwrite the manual changes.

 .. note:: There are no additional hands-on steps that need to be taken by the student before proceeding to the next section.
 The information below is intended to provide additional context on the security policy.